Valiente (wrestler): Consejo Mundial de Lucha Libre (2005–present)

-After participating in all previous Reyes del Aire except the first one, the 2008 tournament was finally Valiente's year to shine as he outlasted Loco Max, Stuka Jr., Virus, Flash, Diamante Negro, Máscara Purpura, Euforia, Ephesto, Volador Jr., Mr. Águila, La Máscara, Misterioso, Jr., La Sombra, and Sangre Azteca.
-A month later Valiente worked CMLL's Infierno en el Ring event, teaming with Rocky Romero and El Sagrado losing to Averno, Mephisto, and Ephesto.
+After participating in all previous Reyes del Aire except the first one, the 2008 tournament was finally Valiente's year to shine as he outlasted Loco Max, Stuka Jr., Virus, Flash, Diamante Negro, Máscara Purpura, Euforia, Ephesto, Volador Jr., Mr. Águila, La Máscara, Misterioso Jr., La Sombra and Sangre Azteca.
+A month later, Valiente worked CMLL's Infierno en el Ring event, teaming with Rocky Romero and El Sagrado losing to Averno, Mephisto, and Ephesto.
 2008 turned out to be Valiente's "breakthrough" year, winning Reyes del Aire and making several major show appearances.
 He even competed in the Leyenda de Azul tournament on December 12, 2008, but did not win.
 After a hiatus, Valiente returned in mid-2009.
 On August 16, 2009, Valiente defeated Sangre Azteca for the Mexican National Welterweight Championship, his first wrestling title.
 By virtue of holding the Mexican National Welterweight Championship Valiente participated in the 2010 Universal Championship tournament.
 He was part of "Block B" that competed on the August 6, 2010 Super Viernes show where he was eliminated from the tournament when he lost to Volador Jr. in the first round.
 On July 15, 2011, Valiente lost the Mexican National Welterweight Championship to Pólvora, ending his reign at 698 days.
 On November 24, 2011, Valiente won CMLL's annual Bodybuilding Contest and was as a result granted the nickname of "Mr. CMLL".
-On August 15, 2012, Valiente won the second Reyes del Aire tournament that CMLL held in 2012, lastly eliminating Dragón Rojo, Jr. by disqualification.
-In late 2012 and early 2013 Valiente worked a series of matches against Pólvora, building to a title match between the two as they fought for Pólvora's CMLL World Welterweight Championship.
+On August 15, 2012, Valiente won the second Reyes del Aire tournament that CMLL held in 2012, lastly eliminating Dragón Rojo Jr. by disqualification.
+In late 2012 and early 2013, Valiente worked a series of matches against Pólvora, building to a title match between the two as they fought for Pólvora's CMLL World Welterweight Championship.
 The match took place on February 2, 2013, and saw Pólvora retain the championship.
 In March 2013 Pólvora and Valiente were teamed up for the 2013 Torneo Nacional de Parejas Increibles ("National Incredible Pairs Tournament") a tag team tournament where the concept was that rivals would be forced to work together to win the tournament.
 While the two managed to work together they still lost their first round match to the team of Atlantis and Último Guerrero.
-In March 2013 Valiente was announced as participating in the 2013 En Busca de un Ídolo ("In search of an Idol") tournament that would take place from May to July 2013 as one of eight competitors.
+In March 2013, Valiente was announced as participating in the 2013 En Busca de un Ídolo ("In search of an Idol") tournament that would take place from May to July 2013 as one of eight competitors.
 He made it all the way to the finals of the tournament on July 12, before losing to Vangelis.
-Meanwhile, Valiente also formed the Los Estetas del Aire ("Air Aesthetes") stable with Máscara Dorada and Místico with whom he went on to win the CMLL World Trios Championship on June 16.
-After Dorada's departure from CMLL in early 2015, Valiente and Místico formed the Sky Team stable with Volador Jr, winning the CMLL World Trios Championship on February 13.
-At Homenaje a Dos Leyendas 2018, Volador and Valiente defeated El Terrible and Rey Bucanero to win the CMLL World Tag Team Championship.
+Meanwhile, Valiente also formed the Los Estetas del Aire ("Air Aesthetes") stable with Máscara Dorada and Místico, with whom he went on to win the CMLL World Trios Championship on June 16.
+After Dorada's departure from CMLL in early 2015, Valiente and Místico formed the Sky Team stable with Volador Jr., winning the CMLL World Trios Championship on February 13.
+At Homenaje a Dos Leyendas, Volador Jr. and Valiente defeated El Terrible and Rey Bucanero to win the CMLL World Tag Team Championship.